|

 Elemental analysis can be subdivided in two ways: Qualitative: determining what elements are present or the presence of a particular element.
 Quantitative: determining how much of a particular or each element is present.

-What is an Elemental Analyzer and How Does it Work?
+What Is an Elemental Analysis and How Does It Work?

 Mastering Elemental Analysis - numberanalytics.com